raymondborkowski/tiny-picker/README.md

 ### Before submitting a pull request

 Please make sure all code supports all versions of node.
-We write code in ES6 syntax but than transpile it to ES5 for browser coverage.
+We write code in ES5 syntax for smaller size and browser compatibility.

 We use ESLint for syntax consistency, and the linting rules are included in this repository.
 Running `npm test` will check the linting rules as well.
 Please make sure your code has no linting errors before submitting a pull request.